-IIT Bombay, this is one institution that every engineering aspirant wishes to study at.
-Be its faculty, the legacy that comes with the name, each and every characteristic contributes in making IIT Bombay one of the most sought-out engineering institutes in India.
+IIT Bombay is one institution that every engineering aspirant or student wishes to study at.
+Be its faculty, the legacy that comes with the name, each and every characteristic contributes to making IIT Bombay one of the most sought-out engineering institutes in India.
 The ambience here is vibrant, energetic and thrilling all in one.
-There are plethora of co-curricular activities for students to show their talent in technical, cultural, social or sports events.
+There are a plethora of co-curricular activities for students to show their talent in technical, cultural, social or sports events.

 Founded in the year 1958, IIT Bombay is actually the first IIT in India, to be set up with foreign assistance.
 Over the years, it has grown and earned the title, as one of the top technical universities, not only in India but also in the world.
 So, it is indeed the apt place for your engineering education journey.

 Academically, the institute houses 15 Departments, 18 Centers and 1 School for Management studies.
 Some of the most popular courses include Aerospace Engineering, Biosciences and Bioengineering, Chemical Engineering Chemistry, Civil Engineering, Earth Sciences, Humanities & Social Science, Technology and Design, Entrepreneurship, Mathematics, Nanotechnology and Science and several others.
 They also have a few Interdisciplinary programs in Climate Studies, Educational Technology, Industrial Engineering and Operations Research etc.